-is a 2001 comedy film written, directed by and starring Tom Green.
-The film shows the apparently mentally-retarded cartoonist Gord Brody (Green) heading to Los Angeles to obtain a contract for a television series.
-The producer, however, tells him, quite rightly, that his ideas don't make any sense, forcing him to go back home, to the chagrin of his father.
+The film shows the cartoonist Gordon "Gord" Brody (Green) heading to Los Angeles to obtain a contract for a television series.
+But the producer tells him, quite rightly, that his ideas don't make any sense, forcing him to go back home, to the chagrin of his father.
+Hilarity (?) ensues.

 - All Women Are Lustful: Betty repeatedly insists on sucking Gord off, and he is often hesitant to accept.

-- The Cameo: Tom Green's then-fiancé Drew Barrymore has a few appearances as Dave Davidson's secretary.
+- Tom Green's then-fiancée Drew Barrymore has a few appearances as Dave Davidson's secretary.

 - Also, Shaquille O'Neal as Gord's mom's new boyfriend.